learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 You spent the last few weeks or months learning a programming language.
 This section of the course is an introduction to your canvas, the web!
 This is the place where your creations will come to live, grow and evolve.

 Welcome to the web, the largest canvas in the world.
-Roughly 40% of the world population has access to the web, and insanely dedicated people are at work every day to grow that percentage (that could be you!).
+Roughly 40% of the world's population has access to the web, and insanely dedicated people are at work every day to grow that percentage (that could be you!).

 ## The Web In A Nutshell